 AET is able to provide the best customised power plant solutions by utilising the substantial accumulated know-how and work experience within the company.
 The company has more than 140 employees, of whom the majority are engineers.
 Most of the employees have 10 - 25 years of experience in designing and implementing power generating systems.
 AET is a great company to work for and the employees are very loyal to the company.

 AET supplies some of the most efficient CHP and power plants in the world.
-The Western Energy Power Plant shown above has continuously been the most efficient power plant in the UK since its start-up in 2008.
+The Western Wood Energy Power Plant shown above has continuously been the most efficient power plant in the UK since its start-up in 2008.

-The Helius CoRDe Rabobank CHP plant processes and burns solid residues from the malt whisky distilling process, known as draff, together with clean wood.
+The Rothes CoRDe CHP plant processes and burns solid residues from the malt whisky distilling process, known as draff, together with clean wood.
 Annual fuel input is approximately 115,000 tons of wet draff from local distilleries and 60,000 tons of uncontaminated wood chips.
 Power is exported to the grid and heat is utilised for draff fuel drying as well as in the whisky process.